BitBrushCo/dockerstartertest/README.md

 - Remove container
 > docker rm $(docker ps -aq)

 - Run docker.
-This command is supposed to
+This command is supposed to start a apache session.

  ``` bash
  docker run -it --rm --name myapache -p 8080:80 -v /Users/BitBrush/dockerstartertest:/usr/local/apache2/htdocs/ httpd:2.4
 ```

+- Test apache by opening a browser and trying out http://192.168.99.100:8080/

+- This concludes a successful install test of Docker environment in your machine.